Rosenhan experiment: Related experiments

-In 1887 American investigative journalist Nellie Bly feigned symptoms of mental illness to gain admission to a lunatic asylum and report on the terrible conditions therein.
+In 1887, American investigative journalist Nellie Bly feigned symptoms of mental illness to gain admission to a lunatic asylum and report on the terrible conditions therein.
 The results were published as Ten Days in a Mad-House.

-In 1968 Maurice K. Temerlin split 25 psychiatrists into two groups and had them listen to an actor portraying a character of normal mental health.
+In 1968, Maurice K. Temerlin split 25 psychiatrists into two groups and had them listen to an actor portraying a character of normal mental health.
 One group was told that the actor "was a very interesting man because he looked neurotic, but actually was quite psychotic" while the other was told nothing.
 Sixty percent of the former group diagnosed psychoses, most often schizophrenia, while none of the control group did so.

 In 1988, Loring and Powell gave 290 psychiatrists a transcript of a patient interview and told half of them that the patient was black and the other half white; they concluded of the results that "clinicians appear to ascribe violence, suspiciousness, and dangerousness to black clients even though the case studies are the same as the case studies for the white clients."

-In 2004, psychologist Lauren Slater claimed to have conducted an experiment very similar to Rosenhan's for her book Opening Skinner's Box.
+In 2004, psychologist Lauren Slater claimed to have performed an experiment very similar to Rosenhan's for her book Opening Skinner's Box.
 Slater wrote that she had presented herself at 9 psychiatric emergency rooms with auditory hallucinations, resulting in being diagnosed "almost every time" with psychotic depression.
-However, when challenged to provide evidence of actually conducting her experiment, she could not.
-The serious methodologic and other concerns regarding Slater's work appeared as a series of responses to a journal report, in the same journal.
+However, when challenged to provide evidence of actually performing her experiment, she could not.
+The serious methodological and other concerns regarding Slater's work appeared as a series of responses to a journal report, in the same journal.